Where To Eat & Drink Outside In BallardThe best Ballard spots with patios, porches, and decks.

 Miri’s is not the kind of beachside concession stand selling individual bags of Doritos with a “Best By” date of December 2017.
 This is a place that serves delicious marinated chicken kebab wraps with hummus and harissa on homemade flatbread, roasted fingerling potatoes with ranch aioli, nettle mint iced tea, and mini Dutch poffertjes.
-They have a few picnic tables just outside their takeout window, but you also have the entirety of Golden Gardens as your seating area— just pick a socially-distant pile of sand to lay your towel on.
+They have a few picnic tables just outside their takeout window, but you also have the entirety of Golden Gardens as your seating area— just pick a pile of sand to lay your towel on.

 This bar and sister spot to Mammoth has a few tables set up on the sidewalk that also spill onto the street a bit, too.
 There’s a lot of great BBQ happening here as well, from smoked jalapeño hushpuppies to big bowls of pulled-pork-topped mac and cheese.
 Not to mention a bunch of tasty, summery vodka cocktails.

-Sawyer made the cut for our Best New Restaurants Of 2018 for the way they made us rethink comfort food, serving things like grilled artichokes dunked in hazelnut anchovy remoulade and wagyu double cheeseburgers with mint mornay.
+Sawyer made the cut for our Best New Restaurants Of 2018 for the way they made us rethink comfort food, serving things like grilled artichokes dunked in hazelnut anchovy remoulade and rotisserie porchetta with homemade flatbread.
 You can reserve a table on their covered patio.
 No matter what, don’t leave without a s’mores choco taco or cookie dough semifreddo bar for dessert.